-- Whether you have provided sufficient evidence to raise a valid claim;
+- whether you have provided sufficient evidence to raise a valid claim;

-- Whether you have shown that the third party was somehow involved in the wrong;
+- whether you have shown that the third party was somehow involved in the wrong;

-- Whether that third party is the only practicable source of information;
+- whether that third party is the only practicable source of information;

-- Whether that third party could be indemnified should any harm come of the order,
+- whether that third party could be indemnified should any harm come of the order,

 if granted; and

-- Whether the interests of justice favour the disclosure.
+- whether the interests of justice favour the disclosure.

 Where Can I Sue?

 Jurisdiction is a key aspect of any legal proceeding.
 Jurisdiction refers not only to whether the court in which you initiate a proceeding has the authority to hear and make determinations in your matter, but also whether it should be the court to do so.
 Disputes related to the Internet can make the question of jurisdiction particularly complex and uncertain because of the nature of the Internet and its reach.
-You may run into a situation where the individual you want to sue is in another country.
-The question, then, is where the suit should be brought.
+You may run into a situation where the individual you want to sue is located in another country.
+The question, then, is where the lawsuit should be brought.

 What Remedy Can I Expect?